GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 Electra for iOS 11.2.x -> iOS 11.3.1 also uses the same kernel credential method for sandbox bypass and other privs.

 ### Running fake-signed binaries, the Alpha and Omega of a Jailbreak
-A Jailbreak doesn't provide much of a value if it doesn't come with a binary pack.
-This binary pack can often contain Cydia and its dependencies, but also a long set of command-line binaries that one can use either programatically or via an SSH connection.
+A Jailbreak doesn't provide much of a value if it doesn't come with a binary pack, also known as base binaries.
+This binary pack can often contain a long set of command-line binaries that one can use either programatically or via an SSH connection.
 These binaries include but are not limited to binaries that: rename, move, remove files, SSH clients like dropbear and their dependencies, various shells like <code class="high">ZSH</code>, archive utilities like <code class="high">gzip</code> and the standard <code class="high">chown</code>, <code class="high">chmod</code> and <code class="high">chflags</code> for messing with files permissions and such.

+<b>NOTA BENE!
+Please do not confuse <code class="high">bootstrap</code> with <code class="high">bin pack</code> or <code class="high">base binaries</code>.
+The base binaries are the same thing as the bin pack and they represent the usual unix binaries used for moving files, changing file permissions and owners, SSH, process probing, shells, etc. A bootstrap contains usually everything else: maybe a jailbreakd daemon (very common on Meridian, Unc0ver, Electra and Electra 11.3.1 but not on Osiris or LiberiOS), Cydia and other applications that may be installed by default.
+These are not base binaries </b>

 Across the history of jailbreaks, various jailbreak teams have built their own binary packs in the .tar format which they deployed and extracted once they had access to the root file system which we discuss below.